Book a Free Consultation

 Ready to Design an Entry That Works for How You Live?

 Lauren Lerner and the Living with Lolo team work with clients across Scottsdale, Paradise Valley, Arcadia, and the greater Phoenix metro area.
+Named Phoenix Magazine Best Interior Design 2024, 2025, and 2026, Living with Lolo is a licensed Arizona General Contractor (ROC #347577).
 Book a Discovery Call

 Stunning Desert Modern Home Tour: Interior Designer Lauren Lerner’s Scottsdale Oasis